pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA & OOW (Southeast Asia).md

 	- Country:
 	- Cell/Phone:

- Send the inquired information to @felix via slack or mail.
+ Send the inquired information to @Anya Lien via slack or mail.

  Once a replacement is sent to the customer, outbound TRK# will be updated directly to the agent.